Dynamic Indicators of Basic Early Literacy Skills

 - Is our reading program effective with all students at all grade levels?

 - Are there exemplar schools (or classes) in our district on which we can model successful reading instruction?

 - What are the strengths of our reading program?

 - What areas of our reading program need improvement?

 - Did we meet our literacy goals this year?

+Progress monitoring is the systematic process of regularly assessing students receiving intervention for improvement over time between benchmark screenings.
 Progress monitoring is a key component of providing differentiated and individualized reading instruction.
 Student performance and development of literacy skills should be monitored frequently for all students who are at risk of reading difficulty.
 The data gathered during progress monitoring can be used in the instructional decision making process.